mapcode-foundation/mapcode-rest-service/README.md

 * Changed semantics of `/mapcode/codes/{lat,lon}/local` to always get the shortest code, even if the territory may be ambiguous.

+* Added explanatory text in help text for REST API.

 ### 2.2.4.0

 * Added Travis CI and Coveralls badges to `README.md`.